-This seminar aims to come up with mitigation strategies informed by planar and vertical mapping of lost geomorphologies (topography, waterbody, subsoil, groundwater, carbon cycle, etc.) in highly urbanized cities, by designing the disposition of natural and artificial resources, both aboveground and underground, that have mutual impacts.
-The set of disposition strategies is aimed at becoming a useful tool for designers and decision-makers who make inevitable underground disturbances.
+This seminar aims to come up with mitigation strategies informed by the planar and vertical mapping of lost geomorphologies (topography, waterbody, subsoil, groundwater, carbon cycle, etc.) in highly urbanized cities; this is done by designing the disposition of natural and artificial resources, both aboveground and underground, that have mutual impacts.
+The disposition strategies developed through this seminar are expected to be a valuable tool for designers and decision-makers who inevitably cause underground disturbances.

-The instructor has already made progress in the planar mapping of eleven cities, including New York, Seoul, Boston, and Paris, so the seminar will start by reviewing these maps and then move on to vertical mapping.
-Each student will be asked to choose one city for their own investigation to develop a vertical map of the lost natural resources during its urbanization process.
-The map must be accompanied by individual research on the city’s history of urbanization, geology, and subterrain extraction, that aims to figure out the relationship between “what had been lost” and “what is going on now,” to eventually come up with a set of more profound and holistic strategies for climate change mitigation that look into “the origins of the problems.”
+The instructor will share the planar maps of 13 cities: New York, Seoul, Boston, Paris, Madrid, Vienna, Rome, Antwerp, Shanghai, Tokyo, Berlin, Helsinki, and London.
+The seminar will begin with a review of these “Lost Nature Maps” and then move on to vertical mapping.
+Each student will be asked to choose one city for their own investigation and develop a vertical map of the natural resources lost during its urbanization process.
+The mapping will only be possible if the students conduct thorough individual research on the city’s history of urbanization, geology, and subterranean extraction to understand the relationship between what was lost and what is happening now.
+The objective of planar mapping and the associated research is to develop a set of profound and holistic strategies for climate change mitigation based on the problem's origins.

 The outcome of this seminar for each student is a set of three vertical maps, at minimum, focused on “process and causes” in contrast to typical “sections.”
-Each map must dissect one region of the city that represents the consequences of its singular urbanization process.
+Each map must dissect one city region representing the consequences of its singular urbanization process.
 The first map should show the conditions of pre-urbanization.
-The second map should show the current condition of both grounds and subterranean, including natural and artificial resources.
+The second map should show the current state of both grounds and subterranean, including natural and artificial resources.
 Lastly, the third map should represent the student’s speculative disposition strategy for aboveground and underground natural and artificial resources to mitigate the impact of climate change.
 To reach these final products, the class will invite diverse experts, including a geologist, a hydrologist, an ecologist, urban historians, and respective city officials, in lecture, discussion, and workshop format.

 · To understand how the planar and cross-sectional changes brought about by urbanization have affected the climatic challenge currently experienced in densely developed mid-latitude cities.